-3.1 Children
+3.1 Pupils

-- An E-Safety module forms part of the Computing scheme of work for each class, to raise the awareness and importance of safe and responsible internet use amongst pupils both at school and at home - E-Safety should be a focus in all areas of the curriculum and staff should reinforce E-Safety messages across the curriculum - Key E-Safety messages are reinforced as part of a planned programme of assemblies and pastoral activities - E-Safety posters and copies of the Pupil Acceptable Use Policy will be posted in all rooms with Internet access - Pupils should be helped to understand the need for the Pupil Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school - Pupils will be guided to use age-appropriate tools to research Internet content - Pupils should be taught to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information - Staff will guide pupils in online activities that will support the learning outcomes planned for the pupils' age and ability - The evaluation of online materials is a part of teaching and learning in every subject and will be viewed as a whole-school requirement across the curriculum
+- A planned E-Safety curriculum will be provided as part of Computing and PSHE lessons for each class, to raise the awareness and importance of safe and responsible internet use amongst pupils both at school and at home.
+It is regularly updated in line with developments and changes in guidance. - E-Safety should be a focus in all areas of the curriculum and staff should reinforce E-Safety messages across the curriculum.
+The online safety curriculum should be broad, relevant and provide progression, with opportunities for creative activities. - Key E-Safety messages are reinforced as part of a planned programme of assemblies and pastoral activities.

+• E-Safety posters and copies of the Pupil Acceptable Use Policy will be posted in all classrooms.

+- Pupils should be helped to understand the need for the Pupil Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school. - Pupils will be guided to use age-appropriate tools to research Internet content. - Pupils should be taught to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Staff will guide pupils in online activities that will support the learning outcomes planned for the pupils' age and ability. - The evaluation of online materials is a part of teaching and learning in every subject and will be viewed as a whole-school requirement across the curriculum. - Pupils will be taught what to do if they experience material that they find distasteful, uncomfortable or threatening. - Staff should act as good role models in the use of digital technologies, the internet and mobile devices. - Where pupils are allowed to freely search the internet, staff are vigilant in monitoring the content of the websites they visit.